jacksonloper/bardensr/README.md

 ## FAQ

 ### How do I make bardensr use GPUs?
-How do make it use CPUs?
+How do I  make it use CPUs?

 The heavy lifting of this package is all performed by tensorflow.
 As such, if you want to insist that the lifting is run on a GPU or CPU, you can wrap function calls with `tf.device`.
 The simplest version of this pattern is as follows: